Dentistry

 NewMouth is reader supported.
 We may earn a commission if you purchase something using one of our links.
 Advertising Disclosure.

-Generally, both manual toothbrushes and electric toothbrush heads should be changed every 3 to 4 months.
-Some electric toothbrush heads also have special indicators to let you know when to switch them out.
+Generally, both manual and electric toothbrush heads should be changed every 3 to 4 months.
+Some electric toothbrushes also have special indicators to let you know when to switch them out.

 You may have a separate travel toothbrush or toothbrush head that you take on business trips or adventures.
 Even if you’re not using this toothbrush or brush head every single day, you should still change it about every 6 months.2